-B. Bond Financed Applications: Applications desiring to verify that a bond financed project satisfies the Qualified Allocation Plan must submit one original LIHTC Application plus two copies, along with the non-refundable application and analysis fees (and the Subsidy Layering

-Review Fee, if applicable) computed in accordance with the Non-Refundable Fee Schedule.
+B. Bond Financed Applications: Applications desiring to verify that a bond financed project satisfies the Qualified Allocation Plan must submit one original LIHTC Application plus one copy, along with the non-refundable application and analysis fees (and the Subsidy Layering Review Fee, if applicable) computed in accordance with the Non-Refundable Fee Schedule.
 Processing of bond financed projects must be submitted to the Agency 45 days in advance of the meeting at which such project will be approved by the Agency's Board of Commissioner's in accordance with the applicable Qualified Allocation Plan.
 Bond financed projects must satisfy all elements of the Qualified Allocation Plan.
 Cost and profit limitations and minimum score may be waived by the Governor in the executive order allocating private activity volume cap; however, Taxpayer/Owners of bond-financed projects must enter into an appropriate regulatory agreement and compliance monitoring agreement prior to receiving Forms 8609.

 III.
-TIMING OF 2004 CREDIT CEILING RESERVATIONS FOR COMPETITIVE APPLICATIONS
+TIMING OF 2005 CREDIT CEILING RESERVATIONS FOR COMPETITIVE APPLICATIONS

-The Agency will reserve tax credits with respect to the 2004 Credit Ceiling at the regularly scheduled meeting of the Agency's Board of Commissioners in the month of September 2003.
+Except for a reservation for the Economic Development Project, the Agency will reserve tax credits with respect to the 2005 Credit Ceiling at the regularly scheduled meeting of the Agency's Board of Commissioners in the month of December 2004.
+Reservation for the Economic Development Project may be made as applications are processed.